mac-comp381/wordy/README.md

 ## Project setup

-**Clone** this repository using the Git tool of your choice (such as [Github Desktop](https://desktop.github.com), [GitUp](https://gitup.co), [GitKraken](https://www.gitkraken.com), or the `git` command line).
+**Clone** this repository using the Git tool of your choice (such as [GitHub Desktop](https://desktop.github.com), [GitUp](https://gitup.co), [GitKraken](https://www.gitkraken.com), or the `git` command line).

 ⚠️ Make sure you **clone** the repository; do not just download the zip!

 ⚠️ When you clone the repository, pay attention to _where_ you are cloning it on your computer’s file system.
-(In GitHub Desktop, you can use Repository → Show in Finder (Mac) / Repository → Show in Explorer (Windows) if you aaren’t sure where you cloned it.
+(In GitHub Desktop, you can use Repository → Show in Finder (Mac) / Repository → Show in Explorer (Windows) if you aren’t sure where you cloned it.
 Other Git GUIs have a similar feature.)

 Now set up your development environment, using the Java development tool of your choice: